 If you have lost one or a few natural teeth, a single implant may be needed to replace those teeth.
 Many people may lose a single tooth for many reasons like injury, cavities, or gum disease.
 Single tooth implants can be beneficial for patients who still have healthy teeth and only need to replace one tooth.

-If you are interested in a single tooth replacement, contact our office today to schedule an appointment with our dental team.
+If you are interested in a single tooth replacement in Milford or West Haven, contact our office today to schedule an appointment with our dental team.

 When you come in for an implant restoration, we will first determine if you are a good candidate and take x-rays to accurately plan the implant placement.
 Some patients may require additional treatments before implant placement, such as bone grafting.
 When your mouth is ready, you will return to our office and begin the implant placement process.